hoorangyee/LRAGE/README.md

 ## Indexing

-For now, you have three options:
+For now, you have four options:
 1. Use Pyserini's prebuilt indexes available out of the box
 2. Use our prebuilt Pile-of-law-mini indexes
+3. Let LRAGE automatically create an index by passing the path to your raw documents as `bm25_index_path`
-3. Create your own index by following [Pyserini's indexing documentation](https://github.com/castorini/pyserini/blob/master/docs/usage-index.md)
+4. Create your own index by following [Pyserini's indexing documentation](https://github.com/castorini/pyserini/blob/master/docs/usage-index.md)

 #### How to Index a New Corpus Using Pyserini